Below is a summary of the 2022 Skate the Lake Challenge.

 Thanks to Tom, Gary and Clay for running the equipment all winter long.
 Hard to believe they did 700 laps so we could skate (300 on the plow truck, 211 on the Olympia and 187 on the broom tractor).

 Also fun this year was that we tracked club members who recorded their kilometres in exotic places such as Ottawa, Brantford and Sherbrooke.
 Shout out to Ken and Jenn for keeping track of everyone's totals.
 Thank you all for participating.
 We love the challenge!

-Here is how to track your laps:
+Here is how to challenges works:

 2. Manually log the number of laps you skated in our form.
 Each time after you've skated you laps make sure to log them there.

 Skate the Lake volunteers will monitor both of these and will track and publish them on social media.